mmusich/trackingvertexing/_episodes/03-Constructing vertices from tracks.md

 ## Basic distributions of primary vertices
 The primary vertex reconstruction consists of three steps:
+> ## Steps of primary vertex reconstruction
-*	selection of tracks
+> *	selection of tracks
-*	clustering of the tracks that appear to originate from the same interaction vertex
+> *	clustering of the tracks that appear to originate from the same interaction vertex
-*	fitting for the position of each vertex using its associated tracks
+> *	fitting for the position of each vertex using its associated tracks {: .checklist}
 All the primary vertices reconstructed in an event are saved in the `reco::Vertex` collection labeled `offlinePrimaryVertices`.
 Create the file `vertex.py` in `TrackingShortExercize/` which will load the original `run321167_ZeroBias_AOD.root` file and make a quarter-view plot of the vertex distribution (run it using `python vertex.py`):
 ~~~
 import DataFormats.FWLite as fwlite